fabsta/academic-kickstart/content/home/about.md

 # Biography

 I am a data scientist and bioinformatician by training.
-His research interest includes bioinformatics, AI for drug discovery, precision medicine, computer vision applications of Deep Learning and model interpretability.
+My research interest includes bioinformatics, AI for drug discovery, precision medicine, computer vision applications of Deep Learning and model interpretability.